xcsp3team/PyCSP3-models/realistic/RACP/README.md

 See EJOR paper cited below.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2018/2020 Minizinc challenges.
-The MZN model was proposed by Andreas Schutt.
-No Licence was explicitly mentioned (so, MIT Licence is currently assumed).
+The original MZN model was proposed by Andreas Schutt - no licence was explicitly mentioned (so, MIT Licence is currently assumed).

 ## Data Example
   j30-13-6-1-25.json